Newsletter 04, January 2007

 - Start taking a good multivitamin/mineral if you aren't already (sugar and starch free).
 Low carb and low GI/low GL diets, when properly done, are not deficient in essential nutrients, but you may already have deficiencies caused by previous ways of eating.
 Many people, even those who consider they have a so-called balanced diet, have a sub-optimal nutrition status and this may affect weight control.

-5) Latest Recipe In The Low Carb / Low GI Cookbook
+5) Latest Recipe In The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb/Low GI Cookbook, we've released a new recipe - Spinach Tart.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, we've released a new recipe - Spinach Tart.
 You will find this recipe already in your Cookbook next time you log in.

 6) Visit Our Newsletter Archive